 - Secure the support of your work colleagues.
 Event planning and implementation can be a drain on resources.
 With everyone on side and contributing to the success of an event you will be amazed at how much more can be achieved.
 Ultimately everyone will benefit from a successful event outcome.

-- Get carried away and always remember to stay on message.
+- Get carried away and forget to stay on message.
 'Wow factor' additions to your event need to be fully evaluated.
 Extra ideas and options introduced at the wrong time for the wrong reasons can distract and dilute your core messages and objectives.

 - Think staging your own event is the easy option.
 Event organising is a skilled profession for a reason.
 Unless you are prepared to allocate the time, budget and resources needed then don't even attempt to undertake organising your own event.

-- Run the event on the cheap or conversely don't (especially in the current economic climate) go over the top to dress to impress.
+- Run the event on the cheap, or conversely go OTT in an attempt to impress.
 Cool, reasonably calculated and professional is the way to go.

-- Let me put you off!
+- Let us put you off!
 The rewards can be phenomenal.
 A personally tailored event can establish a close rapport, instantly, with potential clients.
-I am a strong advocator of face-to-face mediums and enticing and hosting potential clients on your own turf has got to be good under any circumstances.
+Face-to-face contact and enticing and hosting potential clients on your own turf has got to be good under any circumstances.